kristianwiklund/zigbee2soco/README.md

     - action
     - brightness
 ```

-I'm basically done with this now, will likely not add the skip backwards (triple click) functionality.

 Easiest way to keep this running is with docker:
 ```docker-compose build && docker-compose up -d```